Laser Paint Removal

 Avoid Damage to the Metal

 Damaging metal surfaces while removing paint is costly.
-It can increase your scrap rate or diminish the quality of your parts.
-Unlike other paint removal methods, laser surface cleaning is a non-contact process fine-tuned to remove paint without affecting the metal.
+It can increase scrap rate or diminish the quality of parts.
+Unlike most paint removal methods, laser surface cleaning is a non-contact process fine-tuned to remove paint without affecting the metal.

 • Conveyor machine